-The schedule below is as of January 12, 2023.
+The schedule below is as at the time of preparing this document.

-There may be changes in the plan including the timing of the provisional grant decision due to COVID-19.
-When the changes occur it will be announced on the JSPS website and through the research institutions.
+There may be changes in the plan including the timing of the provisional grant decision.
+When the changes occur, it will be announced on the JSPS website and through the research institutions.

-International Leading Research March to November 2023 Review Mid May Notification of preliminary screening results1 Mid September Notification of selection results of projects to be interviewed Late November Notification of review results2, Provisional grant decision Late December Formal application for grant delivery Mid January 2024 Official grant decision Around February Disclosure of review results, Grant delivery Around March Disclosure of review results of adopted research projects
+International Leading Research March to November 2024 Review Mid May Notification of preliminary screening results1 Mid September Notification of selection results of projects to be interviewed Late November Notification of review results2, Provisional grant decision Late December Formal application for grant delivery Around January 2025 Official grant decision, Disclosure of review results, Grant delivery Around February Publication of review results for adopted research projects

-- 1 For research proposals that were not adopted, review results will be notified after the review of preliminary screening is completed.
-Note that preliminary screening will not be conducted in the review section for which the number of application is small - 2 The notification of review results of International Leading Research will be given on the same day as the provisional grant decision
+1 For research proposals that were not adopted, review results will be notified after the review of preliminary screening is completed.
+Note that preliminary screening will not be conducted in the review section for which the number of applications is small.

+2 The notification of review results of International Leading Research will be given on the same day as the provisional grant decision